-As a GP based in England, under the NHS Right to Choose framework you now able to refer patients to The Owl Centre for Adult ADHD, Child ADHD and Child Autism and Combined assessments.
+As a GP based in England, under the NHS Right to Choose framework you now able to refer clients to The Owl Centre for Adult ADHD, Child ADHD and Child Autism and Combined assessments.

 Just follow these simple few steps if you are referring a patient for an ADHD or Autism assessment.